 These laws were considered so critical that a Jewish community with limited resources was directed by the Talmud to prioritize the construction of a mikveh over that of a synagogue.
-The archeological excavations of Masada demonstrate that even while under siege by the Romans in a place where water was scarce, the Jews built mikvehs.
+The archeological excavations of Masada [link to new entry on Masada] demonstrate that even while under siege by the Romans in a place where water was scarce, the Jews built mikvehs.
 Two mikvehs were found, each to the exact specifications mandated by halakhah.

 In the modern period, Jews have reinterpreted and reassessed the laws of niddah.
 While some Reformers called for the abolition of such practices as backward and superstitious, modern Orthodox leaders, such as Samson Raphael Hirsch (1808–1888), extolled the virtues of periodic sexual abstinence as a means of moral and spiritual elevation.
 The personal and private nature of adherence to the laws of family purity makes it particularly difficult to determine accurately how many Jews continued to observe the practice.
 However, evidence suggests that Jewish women in the modern period gradually left behind the traditional regulations of niddah.